dlccyes/CollegeNotes/docs/software-development/System Design.md

 ### Leader-Based Replication

 - 1 replica leader/master, others followers/slaves
+- write to leader, read from any
-- client only writes to leader, changes later replicated to followers (sync or async)
+- leader replicates changes to followers (sync or async)
-- followers are read-only to client
+    - with replication logs
 - built-in for relational databases & message queues of high availability (e.g. Kafka & RabbitMQ)

 #### replication methods